 The Office of the Clerk also provides support to the Board of Internal Economy.
 Duties include advising the Speaker on all Board matters and implementing the Board’s Directives through the Legislative Assembly Service.

 The Clerk is supported in his various roles by the Office of the Clerk.
-This includes the Principal Clerk, the Law Clerk and Parliamentary Counsel, the Administrative and Chamber Services Coordinator, the Manager of Interparliamentary Relations and Protocol, and the Legislative Pages.
+This includes the Deputy Clerk, the Law Clerk and Parliamentary Counsel, the Administrative and Chamber Services Coordinator, the Manager of Interparliamentary Relations and Protocol, and the Legislative Pages.

 The Library submits an annual report to the Legislative Assembly pursuant to section 80(3) of The Legislative Assembly Act, 2007, and in accordance with the Rules and Procedures of the Legislative Assembly of Saskatchewan.